-7 Tips for Stylish Winter Weddings
+7 Tips for a Stylish Winter Wedding

 1. Pick a sophisticated palette

-For a formal take on winter style, event designers and founders of Madison, Wis.-based Cherry Blossom Events, Andrea VandeBerg and Sarah Sarbacker, love to mix metallics – think mercury glass, gold and silver décor with cool platinum up-lighting and ivory linens.
+For a formal take on winter style, event designers and founders of Madison, Wisconsin-based Cherry Blossom Events, Andrea VandeBerg and Sarah Sarbacker, love to mix metallics – think mercury glass, gold and silver décor with cool platinum up-lighting and ivory linens.
 Cherry red, pink, gray and white are great for a vintage wintry vibe, or stick with timeless black and white, forest green, cream and gold, or icy-blue hues and neutral tones for a palette that says “winter chic” rather than “holiday camp.”

 2. Play up the positives